RakhithJK/dbeaver-cloudbeaver-wiki/CloudBeaver-localization.md

 7. Duplicate en.ts file in the directory and name it as [locale-code].ts (e.g. it.ts for Italian)

-8. Open the created file and translate tokens to your language
+8. Open the created file and translate tokens to your language.
+Change _en_ on [locale-code] in the file.

 Here is the structure of the language tokens: ['token-name', 'token-value'].
 You need to change only the second part: 'token-value'.
 For example, if you want to translate the Loading... token, which is ['ui_processing_loading', 'Loading...'], it will look like this: ['ui_processing_loading', 'Caricamento in corso...'].